gsoykan/comics_text_plus/README.md

 ## Description

-This repository includes pointers to the code and data described in [Improving OCR Data for Comics Research: A Benchmark and Analysis](add-arxiv.link)
+This repository includes pointers to the code and data described in [A Comprehensive Gold Standard and Benchmark for Comics Text Detection and Recognition](http://arxiv.org/abs/2212.14674)

 ## Getting Started